ReadyResearchers-2023-24/plexity/README.md

 ## Installing Rust

 This project requires a working Rust installation.
 It's recommended to use `rustup`, a version manager that makes the installation process incredibly straightforward.
-Instructions for completing this installation can be located on this page of the official [*The Rust Programming Language*](https://doc.rust-lang.org/book/ch01-01-installation.html) documentation, though the highlights are provided below.
+Instructions for completing this installation can be located on this page of the official [*The Rust Programming Language*](https://doc.rust-lang.org/book/ch01-01-installation.html) documentation.

 # Using `plexity`